EBay stalking scandal: Civil lawsuit

-In July 2021, Ina and David Steiner filed suit against eBay Inc.; former CEO Devin Wenig; former Chief Communications Officer Steve Wymer; the seven defendants in the criminal case; and Progressive F.O.R.C.E.
+In July 2021, Ina and David Steiner filed a civil lawsuit against eBay Inc.; former CEO Devin Wenig; former Chief Communications Officer Steve Wymer; the seven defendants in the criminal case; and Progressive F.O.R.C.E.
 Concepts (PFC), an independent security firm. eBay's former SVP Global Operations Wendy Jones and Progressive F.O.R.C.E Concepts' CEO Steve Krystek were also added to an amended version of the complaint on March 1, 2023.

 The lawsuit claims that Wenig and Wymer "provided the other Defendants with carte blanche authority to terminate the reporting of the Steiners by whatever means necessary, with Defendant Wymer expressing '...
 I want to see ashes.
 As long as it takes.
 Whatever it takes.'
 Defendant Wymer promised the defendants he would 'embrace managing any bad fallout' if the plan went south, further directing, 'We need to STOP her.'
 The lawsuit further claims that "All of the horrific, vicious and sickening conduct that followed was committed by employees of eBay and PFC, while acting in the scope of their employment under the authority of and for the benefit of eBay and PFC."

-The civil trial is scheduled to begin on March 3, 2025.
+The civil trial was originally scheduled to begin on March 3, 2025, but was postponed until March 2, 2026.

+On February 25, 2026, the parties settled the civil case for an undisclosed amount.
+The settlement collapsed and the Steiners asked a judge to reopen the case on June 12, 2026.
+On July 28, it was announced that the Steiners had agreed to settle the case against eBay for $56 million.